 - Across all four interviews there was a perception that Gypsy and Traveller families find it difficult to 'settle' within their communities.
 Indeed, one household had stated that it had taken at least twenty years to have fully settled into their community.
-Reasons for this varied from self exclusion to experiencing suspicion and resentment from neighbours. - 2) Only one household has immediate family living within the local area.
-There was also a general feeling by those interviewed that it is difficult for the extended family to stay at their bricks and mortar accommodation. - 3) A benefit of living in stable bricks and mortar accommodation is that residents are able to access services such as schools and hospitals.
+Reasons for this varied from self exclusion to experiencing suspicion and resentment from existing neighbours. - 2) Only one household has immediate family living within the local area.
+There was also a general feeling by those interviewed that it is difficult for the extended family to stay at that their bricks and mortar accommodation. - 3) A benefit of living in stable bricks and mortar accommodation is that residents are able to access services such as schools and hospitals.
 Owing to the particular needs of children in two of the four families, and the varying health issues of the participants, this was considered a significant benefit. - 4) In terms of the health and wellbeing, all four interviews raised different health problems.
 Mental health issues (such as anxiety and stress) were explicitly mentioned in two interviews.
-However, this was not considered to be caused by the existing bricks and mortar accommodation being 'unsuitable'.
+However, this was not considered to be caused by the existing bricks and mortar accommodation being 'unsuitable'. - 5) All those that were interviewed discussed the importance of their culture and heritage, and moreover, suggested that living in bricks and mortar accommodation was not necessarily the way they would choose to live.
+There was also concern for the younger generation within the community, and that the culture could be lost.